How Many kWh to Charge a Tesla?

 Charging a Tesla isn’t as complicated as it sounds once you get the hang of it.
 After learning how kWh works and how things like charger type, driving style, and weather affect charging, I found it much easier to plan my routine.

-Most Teslas need about 70 to 100+ kWh for a full charge, and honestly, it costs way less than filling up a gas tank.
+Most Teslas need about 70 to 100+ kWh for a full charge, and honestly, it costs far less than filling up a gas tank.

 What about you?
 I’d love to hear how much it costs for you to charge your Tesla.
 Share your thoughts in the comments!